xkimdr/projecteuler-javascript/README.md

-# projecteuler-rust
+# projecteuler-javascript

-Solutions of problems from projecteuler in Rust
+Solutions of problems from projecteuler in JavaScript

 ## Problem 1